-The circumstances in which prospective NSCAS tenderers must provide models and other information to AEMO in respect of their plant or equipment under these Guidelines are specified in clause S5.5.7(b1)(1)(vi), namely when tendering to provide NSCAS under clause 3.11.5 of the NER.
+The circumstances in which prospective NSCAS tenderers must provide models and other information to AEMO in respect of their plant or equipment under these Guidelines are specified in clause S5.5.7(b1)(1)(vi) of the NER, namely when tendering to provide NSCAS under clause 3.11.5 of the NER15.
 The models and information must be provided to AEMO with an NSCAS expression of interest.